CMSgov/ab2d-website/_pages/query-parameters-v2.md

 <p>The _since and _until parameters let you filter claims data by date to reduce duplication and speed up job times.
 These parameters follow the <a href="https://en.wikipedia.org/wiki/ISO_8601" target="_blank" rel="noopener">ISO datetime format</a> (yyyy-mm-dd'T'hh:mm:ss[+|-]hh:mm).
 The time zone must be specified using + or - followed by hh:mm.
 These optional parameters can be used separately or together.</p>

 Separately, these parameters allow you to pull data that was last updated since or until a specified date.
 You can use the meta/lastUpdated property of each ExplanationOfBenefit (EOB) resource to see when each record was last updated.
 This will help you compare claims data when using the  _since and _until parameters.

 <a href="{{ '/assets/downloads/ab2d-data-dictionary.xlsx' | relative_url }}" data-tealium="download">Download the Data Dictionary {% include sprite.html icon="file_download" class="text-middle" %}</a>

 ### For _since

 The earliest possible date is January 1, 2020 (2020-01-01T00:00:00-05:00) or your organization's attestation date, whichever is later.
 If no _since date is specified, it will default to the datetime of your organization’s last successful export.
 If this is your first job, it will default to your earliest possible date.

 ### For _until

 The latest possible date is the current date.
 If no _until date is specified, it will default to the current date.
 You will receive an error if the _until date is in the future.

 ### For _since and _until

 Together, the _since and _until parameters allow you to pull data that was last updated within a certain date range.
 However, the _since parameter value must be an earlier date than the _until parameter value.
 In other words, the _since datetime must have occurred before the _until datetime.

 ### Examples of default parameter behavior

 <table class="usa-table usa-table--stacked usa-table--borderless">
+  <caption class="usa-sr-only">Examples of default parameter behavior</caption>
     <thead>
         <tr>
             <th scope="col">Parameters</th>